drevald/svema/README.md

 * use photos deployed somewhere else (Google Photo, Flickr, etc)
 * add comments to separate photos
 * add comments to films
-* set filming location for separate photos and whole films
+* set filming location for separate photos and whole films with different precesion (somewhere in Moscow, somewhere in Egypt, etc)
-* set filming dates with different precision (approx year, approx date, etc)
+* set filming dates with different precision (approx decade, approx year, approx date, etc)

 Would be nice to have:
 ---